Liu Hongyu (snooker player): 2024-25 season

 He reached the fourth round of the 2024 Saudi Arabia Snooker Masters with a 4-1 win over Ricky Walden.
 At the 2024 English Open in Brentwood in September 2024 he reached the last 64 where he was defeated on a deciding frame by Judd Trump.
 He reached the last-64 at the 2024 Northern Ireland Open.

 2025-26 season

 He started the 2025-26 season in June 2025 in the qualifying round for the Wuhan Open with a creditable win over established professional Ian Burns.
 That month, he recorded a 4-0 whitewash win over Ng On-yee in British Open qualifying.
 He then topped his group in the round-robin stage of the 2025 Championship League against Ian Burns, Patrick Whelan and Noppon Saengkham.
 He reached the last-64 at the 2025 Wuhan Open where he lost to world number one Judd Trump.
 At the 2025 International Championship in Nanjing he lost a close match 6-5 against former world champion Mark Selby in the last-64.
+He also lost on a deciding frame against Shaun Murphy in the last-64 at the 2025 Scottish Open.

+2026-27 season

+In June 2026, he reached the main draw at the China Open and also beat Phil O'Kane to set up a match against former World Champion John Higgins at the 2026 Wuhan Open, to start the season with four wins out of four.
+In July, he topped his group at the 2026 Championship League with two wins and a draw.